-You can change the servername of the privacyIDEA node, which will be logged to the audit log using the variable PI AUDIT SERVERNAME.
+You can change the servername of the privacyIDEA node, which will be logged to the audit log using the variable PI_AUDIT_SERVERNAME.

 You can run the database for the audit module on another database or even server.
-For this you can specify the database URI via PI AUDIT SQL URI.
+For this you can specify the database URI via PI_AUDIT_SQL_URI.
+With PI_AUDIT_SQL_OPTIONS You can pass a dictionary of options to the database engine.
+If PI_AUDIT_SQL_OPTIONS is not set, SQLALCHEMY_ENGINE_OPTIONS will be used.